 Equip yourself with the right gear

 Ensuring that the configuration of your drone’s camera is perfect is only a little part of the process.
-If you want to capture the solar eclipse properly, you need to equip yourself with the right paraphernalia.
+If you want to capture the solar eclipse with a drone, you need to equip yourself with the right paraphernalia.
 You should get ready for meeting up with large crowds, unreliable weather, poor cell phone connectivity and deficiency of all the basic necessities including gasoline for your car, as you set out on your journey totality.

 I have travelled a lot to the rustic landscapes with my drone.
 Here are some of the tips and tricks that will ensure that you are able to document the solar eclipse with your drone in all its awe and splendor.